Could too much time in the chair send you to an early grave? According to an increasing body of research, the answer is unfortunately yes.

 • Minimize screen time outside of work, whether it’s television, computer games or checking social media on your phone

-• Look for opportunities to move more during your day – taking the stairs, parking a bit further from the shops, walking to a further bus stop, or standing rather than sitting on public transport – every little bit counts.
+• Look for opportunities to move more during your day – taking the stairs, parking a bit further from the shops, walking to a further bus stop, or even riding a OneWheel Australia to work – every little bit counts.